 What is Socket.IO?

-Socket.IO is an open-source cross-platform library that provides full-duplex bidirectional communication between a client and a server based on events.
-It is built on top of the WebSocket protocol providing additional capabilities such as automatic reconnection and fallback to HTTP long-polling where WebSockets cannot be used.
+Socket.IO is an open-source, cross-platform library that provides full-duplex bidirectional communication between a client and a server based on events.
+It is built on the WebSocket protocol, providing additional capabilities such as automatic reconnection and fallback to HTTP long polling where WebSockets cannot be used.

-Whilst Socket.IO is explicitly not a WebSocket implementation, there are several similarities.
-Both are event-based, meaning you would ‘listen’ for events like connect, disconnect or new_message and both allow you to send structured data like JSON objects.
+While Socket.IO is explicitly not a WebSocket implementation, there are several similarities.
+Both are event-based, meaning you would ‘listen’ for events like connect, disconnect, or new_message, and both allow you to send structured data like JSON objects.

 You can think of Socket.IO as an abstraction layer on top of the underlying transport protocol.
-As well as the underlying communication layer, the library implements additional features such as automatic reconnection, packet buffering, and message acknowledgment as well as falling back to HTTP long-polling if WebSockets are unavailable, adding robustness.
+As well as the underlying communication layer, the library implements additional features such as automatic reconnection, packet buffering, and message acknowledgment and falling back to HTTP long-polling if WebSockets are unavailable, adding robustness.

 How does Socket.IO work?

 The library supports two transportation methods: HTTP long-polling and WebSockets.
 The HTTP long-poll connection is established first and then upgraded to a WebSocket connection if possible.
 WebSockets cannot run everywhere, for example, they are blocked by many corporate proxies and firewalls, therefore the HTTP long-poll is initiated first since it is more likely to succeed.
 After the HTTP long-poll connection is established, it is ‘upgraded’ to a WebSocket connection in a process that is entirely transparent to the end user.